-The purpose of this chapter is to create a street design policy framework that will guide the development of design standards that better street design decisions to meet the needs and values of the community.
+The purpose of this chapter is to create a policy framework that will guide street design decisions to meet the needs and values of the community.
 The first step in this process is to describe the different street elements, which are listed below.
 This is followed by a discussion about which elements are optional and which are required (see the Street Design Cross Sections section) and what alternative design options are available and preferred by the community (see the Street Design Alternatives section).